What is the Best Skincare Routine for Eczema?

 Eczema triggers vary from person to person, but many individuals experience flares due to contact with:

 - Harsh chemicals

 - Dry air (consider using a humidifier in fall and winter)

 Certain foods and allergens may also trigger your symptoms.
 Talk to your doctor to determine whether an elimination diet could help you discover new options for controlling atopic dermatitis.

 Finally, the best skincare routine for eczema includes a plan for minimizing itch.
 You probably know the cycle all too well.
 When you feel the itch, you have to scratch.
 When you scratch, you damage your skin and the itch gets worse.
 But it’s hardly fair to advise you to simply avoid scratching and picking without suggesting a means for easing discomfort.

 Some people find relief from cortisone creams.
 This is a perfectly reasonable option, but be careful not to overuse it.
 With frequent application, cortisone creams cause thinning in your skin.

 Another option is Delfina Skin Dry Skin Oil.
-Thousands of people with eczema report life-changing results after using this formula.
 You can hear more from your fellow eczema warriors right here.

 Whatever your perfect skincare routine for eczema turns out to be, remember that your skin condition is unique and complicated.
 Finding the path to soft skin sometimes takes patience.
 If we can do anything to support you along the way, please let us know.